gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    :class: with-border
    :align: center

-   Figure 15 Activate the Cluster
+   Activate the Cluster

-When the cluster is activated, users will see the following indicators of success listed below in seen in :numref:`Figure %s <cluster-success>`:
+When the cluster is activated, users will see the following indicators of success listed below as seen in :numref:`Figure %s <cluster-success>`:

 #.
-A green dot means the cluster is active, indicated by red arrow 1.
+A green dot on the left beside the AWS logo means that the cluster is active (indicated by red arrow 1).
 #.
-A green dot means the cluster is active, indicated by red arrow 2.
+A green dot on the right labeled "active" means that the cluster is active (indicated by red arrow 2).
 #.
-A green button means the cluster is active, indicated by red arrow 3.
+A green power button means the cluster is active (indicated by red arrow 3).
 #.
 Clicking the clipboard icon (blue square with arrow inside), indicated by red arrow 4 will copy the cluster's IP address into the clipboard.
 Then,
-   you can open a laptop terminal window (such as xterm), and do ``ssh username@the-ip-address``.
+   you can open a laptop terminal window (such as xterm), and run ``ssh username@the-ip-address``.
 This will connect you to the AWS cluster, and you can do your work there.
 #.
-Which is the `username@the-ip-address`, or your AWS PW cluster.
-Click it, will have a PW web terminal appear in the
+Alternatively, users can click directly on the ``username@the-ip-address``, and a PW web terminal will appear at the
-   bottom of the web-site, which you can work on this terminal to use your AWS cluster.
+   bottom of the website.
+Users can work through this terminal to use their AWS cluster.

-Please note, as soon as the cluster is activated, AWS/PW starts charging you for use the cluster.
+Please note, as soon as the cluster is activated, AWS/PW starts charging you for use of the cluster.
-As this cluster is exclusive for yourself, AWS keep charging you as long as the cluster is active.
+As this cluster is exclusive for yourself, AWS keeps charging you as long as the cluster is active.
-For running global-workflow, one need to keep the cluster active if there is any rocoto jobs running, as rocoto is using `crontab`, which needs the cluster active all the time, or the crontab job will be terminated.
+For running global-workflow, one needs to keep the cluster active if there are any Rocoto jobs running because Rocoto uses `crontab`, which needs the cluster active all the time, or the crontab job will be terminated.

 .. _cluster-success: